Zookeeper (film): Plot

 In Boston, zookeeper Griffin Keyes proposes to his girlfriend Stephanie, but is turned down.
 She says his career as a zookeeper is the reason, breaking his heart.
-Five years later, Griffin is now the head zookeeper at the Franklin Park Zoo, caring deeply for the animals.
+5 years later, Griffin is now the head zookeeper at the Franklin Park Zoo, caring deeply for the animals.
 That night, Griffin holds an engagement party there for his brother Dave, but freaks out when he discovers that Stephanie was invited.
 Dave suggests that Griffin work with him at his car dealership to get Stephanie back, so Griffin considers doing it.

 The animals hold a meeting that evening as they feel that Griffin is the best zookeeper, so they decide to find some way to help him win back Stephanie without leaving the zoo.
 Jerome the brown bear suggests that they teach Griffin their mating techniques, but Joe the lion protests, reminding them that it's against the animal code to talk to humans.
 Donald the monkey suggests that they make Griffin look like a hero when Stephanie is at the zoo tomorrow.

 The next day, Donald lets out Joe, who confronts Stephanie and Dave's fiancée Robin.
 However, Griffin screws up the animals' plan by failing to jump into the lion enclosure, and instead Joe is captured by Kate, the zoo veterinarian.
 When he climbs out of the enclosure, Joe accidentally yells at Griffin in frustration, Griffin runs back home, thinking he went crazy.
 The next day at the zoo, Griffin observes Joe in an attempt to catch him talking.
-After nothing happens, when Griffin gives Barry food, Joe confronts him and tells him that he wants to talk and they want to talk, and is knocked unconscious in an attempt to run away.
-That night, Griffin wakes up and is surrounded by the animals, who break the code of silence and tell Griffin that they will teach him to win back Stephanie.
+After nothing happens, when Griffin gives Barry the elephant food, Joe confronts him and tells him that he wants to talk and they want to talk to each other, but Griffin is knocked unconscious in an attempt to run away.
+That night, he wakes up and is surrounded by the animals, who break the code of silence and tell him that they will teach him to win back Stephanie.
 He learns their different mating rituals, ending up humiliating himself at a party in front of the other zookeepers and the guests.

-Griffin then has a talk with Bernie, a forlorn Western lowland gorilla who has spent years in a deep enclosure after allegedly attacking a zookeeper named Shane.
+Griffin then has a talk with Bernie, a forlorn gorilla who has spent years in a deep enclosure after allegedly attacking a zookeeper named Shane.
 Bernie tells Griffin that Shane fell when he was abusing him, and lied, saying that Bernie attacked him, causing the zoo to close down Bernie's enclosure and move him into the cement pit he hates.
 This also caused Bernie to mistrust humans.
 Griffin, empathizing with Bernie, decides to take him out on the town (posing him as a guy in a costume), and the two bond as they become friends.